Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 Step 6.
 Clean up your computer files

-So far, we’ve talked a lot about streamlining your physical office space, but have you considered streamlining your virtual workspace as well?
+So far, we’ve talked a lot about streamlining your physical office space for that minimalist look, but have you considered bringing some digital minimalism to your virtual workplace as well?
 We all know how quickly junk can accumulate in your computer.
 Before you know it, your “Downloads” folder is overflowing, your desktop has icons for programs you’ve never used, and your bookmarks are filled with recipes and articles you’ll probably never read.

 That’s why we recommend taking a little time out of your week, every week, to sort through your digital files and delete anything unnecessary.
 You should also be grouping and organizing your folders to make sure they work for you.
 You don’t want to waste time searching for the file you need.
 There are a lot of great guides out there to help you get your online self organized.
 Here’s one we like: